Skip to main content

 Updated over a week ago

-PreciseFP uses Encrypted elements to store Social Security Numbers by default.
+PreciseFP by default uses Encrypted elements to store Social Security Numbers.
 This means that SSNs require an advisor's password to be decrypted and viewed.

-Once you're done, you can edit the original SSN field and set the visibility to "Hidden" so that it won't show in your client's profile.
+Once you're done, you can edit the original SSN field and set its visibility to "Hidden" so it won't appear in your client's profile.
+It's also helpful to rename the original SSN field so you can easily distinguish between the two when importing it into templates.

-If you wish, you can move the original hidden field to a new cell below so that you have more space for the new SSN field.
+If you wish, you can move the original hidden field to a new cell below to provide more space for the new SSN field.

-You can repeat the process for the SSN located in "Family Members / Children" and "Family Members / Other Family Members".
+You can repeat the process for the SSN data elements located in "Family Members / Children" and "Family Members / Other Family Members".

-Note: You will need to do this for any other SSN fields for persons within the PDF as well as for any other PDF's that you want to have the SSN filled out.
-If you also want to have the client enter in their SSN on a form template so that you have this stored in their profile, you'll want to make sure you have this newly created SSN element connected to a matching text element within your form template.
+Note: You must repeat these steps for any other SSN fields for persons within the PDF, as well as for any other PDFs that need the SSN pre-filled.
+If you wish the client to enter their SSN on a form template and store it in their profile, you must connect this newly created SSN element to a matching text element within your form template.

 Did this answer your question?